Meditation Coaching & Guidance

 Format:

-Single 75-minute session, either in-person or online (AU$250).
+Single 75-minute session, either in-person or online .
 Designed to provide clarity and inspiration for your contemplative journey, whether you're just beginning or sensing a new direction.

 This moment, already complete.
 Why add meditation?
 Yet here we are, words dissolving into the vastness they pretend to describe.